dimashque/sat-sim/README.md

 ## Known limitations

-- Orbit trails show geometric ground-track shape only; because the trail is plotted in Earth-fixed (lat/lon) coordinates, the two ends won't perfectly close into a loop — this reflects the real westward drift of a satellite's ground track between orbits, not a bug.
+- Orbit trails show geometric ground-track shape only; because the trail is plotted in Earth-fixed (lat/lon) coordinates, the two ends won't perfectly close into a loop. this reflects the real westward drift of a satellite's ground track between orbits, not a bug.
 - Satellite marker size is currently fixed in scene units, so markers appear larger/smaller depending on camera zoom rather than staying a consistent screen size.

 ## Roadmap / ideas for later